Steps of the eviction process in Oregon:

 Month-to-Month | 30 Days |

-30-Day Notice to Cure or Vacate
+30-Day Notice To Cure or Vacate

-7-Day Notice to Cure or Vacate
+7-Day Notice To Cure or Vacate

-10-Day Notice to Cure or Vacate
+10-Day Notice To Cure or Vacate

 In Oregon, if a tenant has an unpermitted pet, the landlord can serve them a 10-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 10 calendar days to fix the issue by rehoming their unpermitted pet or the tenant must move out.
+This eviction notice gives the tenant 10 days to fix the issue by rehoming their unpermitted pet or the tenant must move out.

-10-Day Notice to Quit
+10-Day Notice To Quit

-In Oregon, if a tenant fixes the issue by rehoming an unpermitted pet, but commits the same act within a six-month timeframe the landlord can serve them a 10-Day Notice to Quit.
-This eviction notice gives the tenant 10 calendar days to move out without an option to fix the issue.
+In Oregon, if a tenant fixes the issue by rehoming an unpermitted pet, but commits the same act within a six-month timeframe the landlord can serve them a 10-Day Notice To Quit.
+This eviction notice gives the tenant 10 days to move out without an option to fix the issue.

-24-Hour Notice to Cure or Vacate
+24-Hour Notice To Cure or Vacate

-In Oregon, if a tenant’s pet has caused substantial harm or damage, the landlord can serve them a 24-Hour Notice to Cure or Vacate.
+In Oregon, if a tenant’s pet has caused substantial harm or damage, the landlord can serve them a 24-Hour Notice To Cure or Vacate.
 This eviction notice gives the tenant 24 hours to fix the issue by rehoming their unpermitted pet or the tenant must move out.

-48-Hour Notice to Cure or Vacate
+48-Hour Notice To Cure or Vacate

-24-Hour Notice to Quit
+24-Hour Notice To Quit

-In Oregon, if a tenant commits an illegal activity, subsequently violates a drug or alcohol-free housing rule (within a 6-month timeframe of the first violation), or subsequently returns the pet to the premises that caused substantial harm and damage, the landlord can serve them a 24-Hour Notice to Quit.
+In Oregon, if a tenant commits an illegal activity, subsequently violates a drug or alcohol-free housing rule (within a 6-month timeframe of the first violation), or subsequently returns the pet to the premises that caused substantial harm and damage, the landlord can serve them a 24-Hour Notice To Quit.
 This eviction notice gives the tenant 24 hours to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court